-He moved to St Andrew’s College in Christchurch in 2007 before returning home and joining Central RPC under the Wairau Rowing Club colours for the 2007/08 summer.
+He moved to St Andrew’s College in Christchurch in 2007 before returning home and joining Central Rowing Performance Centre under the Wairau Rowing Club colours for the 2007/08 summer.
 This helped him earn a spot in his first New Zealand team with the U21 Youth Cup team.
 The following year was Robbie’s breakthrough season in which he was selected in the U23 men’s double sculls alongside Joe Sullivan.
 The duo blew their competition out of the water, winning by an impressive four seconds at the World Rowing U23 Championships in Racice, Czech Republic.
-Robbie then joined the men’s elite quad for 2010 and stroked the boat to the Olympic Games in London 2012 where they placed 7th.
+Robbie then joined the men’s elite quad for 2010 and stroked the boat at the Olympic Games in London 2012, where they placed 7th.

 Following the Olympics Games he made the switch to the elite men’s double sculls where he stayed through the next entire Olympic cycle.
-His highlights during that time include winning multiple world cups along with an impressive bronze medal with Chris Harris at the 2015 World Championships in Aiguebelette, France.
+His highlights during that time include winning multiple World Rowing Cups and an impressive bronze medal with Chris Harris at the 2015 World Rowing Championships in Aiguebelette, France.
 The duo placed 11thin Rio, after which Robbie moved to the men’s single in 2017.